kowshikmeda/devtinder/frontend/README.md

--Login and see if your data is properly coming to the store -Navbar should update as soon as user login in -Refactor our code to add constant file + create componente folder
+-Login and see if your data is properly coming to the store -Navbar should update as soon as user login in -Refactor our code to add constant file + create componente folder -You should not use other routes without login
+-If the token is not present then redirect to login -Logout
+-Build user card on feed

 -body
   Navbar